octopus-network/octopus-appchain-anchor/README.md

     pub validator_ids: LazyOption<UnorderedSet<AccountId>>,
     /// The set of account id of delegators. pub delegator_ids: LazyOption<UnorderedSet<AccountId>>,
+    /// The map from validator id to its delegators' ids. pub validator_id_to_delegator_ids: LookupMap<AccountId, UnorderedSet<AccountId>>,
+    /// The map from delegator id to the validators' ids that
-    /// The validators that a delegator delegates his/her voting rights to. pub validator_ids_of_delegator_id: LookupMap<AccountId, UnorderedSet<AccountId>>,
+    /// the delegator delegates his/her voting rights to. pub delegator_id_to_validator_ids: LookupMap<AccountId, UnorderedSet<AccountId>>,
     /// The validators data, mapped by their account id in NEAR protocol. pub validators: LookupMap<AccountId, AppchainValidator>,
     /// The delegators data, mapped by the tuple of their delegator account id and